NourSaf/google-object-detection/README.md

 # Google Mediapipe Vision - Object Detection

-This documentation outlines the workflow and provides a clear breakdown of the JavaScript code needed to implement object detection using Google's Mediapipe Vision Tasks.
+This documentation outlines the workflow and provides a clear breakdown of the JavaScript code needed to implement Object Detection model using Google's Mediapipe Object Detection Vision Task.

 ---